langchain-ai/langchainjs/CONTRIBUTING.md

 Documentation and the skeleton lives under the `docs/` folder.
 Example code is imported from under the `examples/` folder.

-To contribute a new documentation notebook:
+### To contribute a new documentation notebook:

+#### Install dependencies

+1. [Quarto](https://quarto.org/) - package that converts Jupyter notebooks (.ipynb files) into mdx files for serving in Docusaurus (only necessary if building docs site locally).
-1. Navigate to the `docs/core_docs/docs/` directory.
+2. Navigate to the `docs/core_docs/docs/` directory.
-2. Use the provided yarn script to create a new Jupyter notebook:
+3. Use the provided yarn script to create a new Jupyter notebook:
 ```shell
 # Create the notebook, passing the name of the file as the second arg.
 yarn create-notebook your_notebook_name